upendrabhattarai/test/docs/index.md

 If you want to push this project to GitHub, follow these steps:

 * Only once every 30 days, set up your github credentials: `usethis::gh_token_help()`
-  * **NOTE** You may want to run this first to keep this token working in future sessions: `git config --global credential.helper store`
+  * **NOTE** You may want to run this first to keep this token working in future sessions in O2/FAS: `git config --global credential.helper store`
 * Push repository to HBC github as private: `usethis::use_github(org="hbc",private=TRUE)`

 ## RNAseq